-The main benefits of being a charity are that it confers status (helps with your credibility in fundraising), gets tax relief on donated income and reduces premises rates by 80%.
+The main benefits of being a charity are that it confers status (helps with your credibility in fundraising), enables you to get tax relief on donated income and it reduces premises rates by 80%.
 If you decide not to register with the Charity Commission these benefits would need negotiating with each authority.
-Becoming a charity places some requirements on an organisation to provide accounts and a report but it does not mean that you cannot sell goods at a profit providing that such activities are in pursuit of the charity’s Objects.
+Becoming a charity places some requirements on an organisation to provide accounts and a report but it does not mean that you cannot sell goods at a profit providing that such activities are in pursuit of the charity’s Objects and the income derived supports the charity.
 The Objects clause needs careful consideration.

 Within a few months we had received more funds than £5000 and so we had to register with the Charity Commission.
 That required completing an application, answering some rigorous questions and making a trustee declaration.
-The key issues are to identify that the proposed activities have a public benefit and that this benefit extends to a wide enough group or groups of people.
+The key issue is to demonstrate that the proposed activities have a public benefit and that this benefit extends to a wide enough group or groups of people.
 The key part of our response on the question of public benefit was the following:-

 The key part of our response in reply to the question whether the benefit was unreasonably restricted included the following:-